Find the Best Password

 Most for my money

-Based on your answers, here are the best password managers for you.
+Based on your answers, here are the best options for you, ranked by fit.

 Affiliate Disclosure: Some links are affiliate links.
 We may earn a commission at no extra cost to you.
-All pricing reflects current rates.
+All pricing reflects current publicly available rates.

-How We Match You With the Right Password Manager
+How We Match You With the Right Password Managers

 Our quiz evaluates five leading password managers across 15 scoring dimensions.
 Your answers about use case, devices, budget, privacy preferences, and priorities are weighted to produce a personalized ranking.
 The primary use case and top priority carry the heaviest weights (25% each) because they're the strongest predictors of which tool you'll actually be happy with.